Plumsail/documents-docs/source/user-guide/processes/examples/create-text-from-template-processes.rst

-.. title:: How to create text documents from a template using Power Automate (Microsoft Flow) and Zapier integration.
+.. title:: How to create text documents from template using Power Automate (Microsoft Flow) and Zapier integration.

 .. meta::
    :description: Generate text files from a template automatically using Automate (Microsoft Flow), Azure Logic Apps, PowerApps, and Zapier integration.